nextcloud/documentation/admin_manual/maintenance/update.rst

 default, which you can confirm by looking on your Apps page.

 The Updater App is not required, and it is recommended to use other methods for keeping your ownCloud server up-to-date, if possible.
-(TODO: links to relevant docs) It is useful for installations that do not have root access, such as shared hosting, and for installations with a smaller number of users and data.
+(See :doc:`upgrade`.)
+The Updater App is useful for installations that do not have root access, such as shared hosting, and for installations with a smaller number of users and data.